antonbelev/llm-fuse/README.md

 ## Installation

-There are two common ways to install LLM Context Aggregator so that its CLI command is available globally.
+There are two common ways to install `llm-fuse` so that its CLI command is available globally.

 ### Option 1: Global Installation with pip